 Believe it or not, a successful bank robber might have more in common with your company’s social media strategy than you think.
-Both are fabled to result in fast gains that will set you apart from your competitors – But without a long term plan, you’re probably not walking away with much.
+Both are fabled to result in fast gains that will set you apart from your competitors – but without a long term plan, you’re probably not walking away with much.

 Significance, the magazine published by The Royal Statistical Society and the American Statistical Association published a study after leading economists gained rare access to data provided by the British Bankers’ Association.
 With this unique opportunity, the scientists investigated an oft-unexplored economic phenomenon: The robbery of English banks.
-Their findings revealed some very interesting discoveries; chief amongst them was the mediocre gains achieved by successful bank robbers.
+Their findings revealed some very interesting discoveries; chief among them was the mediocre gains achieved by successful bank robbers.

 According to the study, the average take in a British heist per person, per robbery was only £12,706.60, or the equivalent to six months average wage in the UK.